http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 base of the tank which is removed first.
 As a result,

-levels of the tank is not circulated, nor withdrawn and replaced
+upper levels of the tank is not circulated, nor withdrawn and

-by fresh water, as is the case for the lower water.
-This
+replaced by fresh water, as is the case for the lower water.

-stagnation results in the upper water fouling.
-To prevent such
+This stagnation results in the upper water fouling.
+To prevent

-the perspective of water quality.
-Alternatively pumps or paddle
+from the perspective of water quality.
+Alternatively pumps or

-agitators can be used but are far less efficient than this
+paddle agitators can be used but are far less efficient than

-invention as they create turbulent flow instead of a primary ring
+this invention as they create turbulent flow instead of a

 According to the second embodiment, an impeller 42 of the type